 Candles are so classic for the holidays and theres a reason why!
 They smell amazing and often trigger holiday memories!

-This year we brought in Antique Candle Co.
-Candles and we are obsessed!
-Not only do these candles smell amazing but the jars they come in are simple and fit in with any winter decorations.
+This year we created our own line of candles and we are obsessed!
+Not only do these candles smell amazing but they come in mini paint cans that are simple and fit in with any winter decorations.

 Make your home cozy